Moving Forward Together

 If you need to schedule a Covid-19 test you may call the Auburn University Medical Clinic's Covid line at 334-844-9825.
 The Auburn University Medical Clinic offers testing for symptomatic and asymptomatic patients.
 The AUMC offers a rapid antigen test that yields same day results as well as a PCR test that yields results in 48-72 hrs.
 Additionally, the Alabama Department of Public Health’s Covid-19 Data and Surveillance Dashboard and Covid-19 Table provides a list of testing sites in Alabama.

-At-home Covid-19 test kits are being made available to Auburn faculty, staff and students through the AU Employee Pharmacy and the AU Student Pharmacy.
-Those in need of a test can obtain them free of charge by way of the person’s insurance coverage.
+At-home COVID-19 test kits are widely available at most drug stores and supermarkets.
+They are also available to Auburn faculty, staff and students through the AU Employee Pharmacy and the AU Student Pharmacy.
 The Student Pharmacy, located at 400 Lem Morrison Drive within the Auburn University Medical Clinic, is open during the summer from 9 a.m. to 5 p.m.
 Mondays through Fridays.
 The AU Employee Pharmacy, located on the second floor of the Harrison College of Pharmacy, is open 8 a.m. to 6 p.m.
-Mondays, Tuesdays, Wednesdays and Fridays and 9 a.m. to 6 p.m. on Thursdays.
+Mondays, Tuesdays, Wednesdays and Fridays and 9 a.m. to 6 p.m. on Thursdays

 Additionally, at-home Covid-19 test kits can be ordered from the federal government.
 Tests ordered through this website will be delivered via the U.S. Postal Service, typically in a few weeks.